Adri1MBT/pocket_vc/README.md

 # pocket_vc
-Start-ups sourcing and analysis algorithms built for Entrepreneurs Venture Capital investors
+Start-ups sourcing and analysis algorithms for Entrepreneurs and Venture Capital investors

 **REQUIREMENTS